Iran president accuses US of ''destabilisation'' amid protests | Law-Order

 - United Arab Emirates

-Iran's president accused the US on Thursday of conducting a ''failed policy of destabilisation'' targeting his nation after Iranians in cities nationwide protested the death of a 22-year-old woman in the custody of the country's morality police.
+Iran's president on Thursday accused the US of conducting a “failed policy of destabilisation” targeting his nation, as Iranian protesters continued to call for the downfall of its rulers despite a violent and wide-ranging crackdown.

-They come after protests in cities across Iran on Wednesday, with videos circulating of security forces apparently firing toward demonstrators and using violence to put down the dissent.
+His latest remarks came after protests erupted in cities across Iran on Wednesday, with videos showing security forces apparently firing toward demonstrators and using violence to put down the dissent.

-The protests have become one of the greatest challenges to Iran's theocracy since the country's 2009 Green Movement.
-Raisi, a hard-line protégé of Supreme Leader Ayatollah Ali Khamenei, described them as a plot against Iran by its enemies abroad.
-Raisi's remarks came on Thursday as he spoke to a conference in Astana, Kazakhstan.
+The protests, in which girls and women of all ages have removed their mandatory headscarves, or hijabs, have become one of the greatest challenges to Iran's theocracy since the country's 2009 Green Movement.

+Raisi, a hard-line protege of Supreme Leader Ayatollah Ali Khamenei, has likened the protesters to “flies” and sought to downplay the unrest.

 Gathering information about the demonstrations remains difficult amid the internet restrictions and the arrests of at least 40 journalists in the country, according to the Committee to Protect Journalists.

-Iran's government insists Amini was not mistreated, but her family says her body showed bruises and other signs of beating after she was detained for violating the Islamic Republic's strict dress code.
+Iran's government insists 22-year-old Mahsa Amini was not mistreated, but her family says her body showed bruises and other signs of beating after she was detained for violating the Islamic Republic's strict dress code.

 It remains unclear how many people have been killed or arrested so far in the protests.